[4 MIN READ]

 5. Positive outlook

 Focusing on positive aspects of aging can help promote resilience.
-Lack of resilience may increase the possibility of substance abuse or mental health conditions, both of which contribute to the risk of dementia.
+A lack of resilience may increase the possibility of substance abuse or mental health conditions, both of which contribute to the risk of dementia.

 6. Social connections